Published: 11 April 2019

 - Do not leave your bike outside overnight or over the weekend.

 - Keep details of your bike handy, including: make, model number, colour, serial number, a photo.
+This will make it easier to return a bike to its owner if it is recovered.

 Remember under NSW legislation a bicycle is considered to be a vehicle.
 Cyclists are subject to the same road rules as other vehicles in NSW and must obey the laws on traffic signals and street signs.
 Failing to obey road or bicycle rules may result in a fine.